elastic/kibana/x-pack/plugins/monitoring_collection/README.md

 ## OpenTelemetry Metrics

-TODO: explain how to instrument the code with `@opentelemetry/api-metrics` so that the steps below will work with metrics

 ### Enable Prometheus endpoint with Elastic Agent Prometheus input

 1. Start [local setup with fleet](../fleet/README.md#running-fleet-server-locally-in-a-container) or a cloud cluster